mattb00ker/100-days-of-code/r1-log.md

 ### R1D16
 Started adding new features, game now fully rests when "new game" is selected, high score system started on, though not working yet, will return to this tomorrow.

+### R2D1
+Got back on horse, build neural network.
+Today i plan on fixing some errors and getting back to the Odin Project